jwilsh/Bellabeat_Case_Study/README.md

 ![LoggedActivity](https://github.com/jwilsh/Bellabeat_Case_Study/assets/98908958/5ccb96f8-69f1-4ae0-b3f5-d07dd776384a)

 What we can take away from this visualisation is that the vast majority of the logged minutes were sedentary which means that on average the paricipants weren't very active during the study.
+Sedentary minutes took up a staggering 84.6%.
+This indicates to us that the participants were often using the FitBit app to run daily errands and other light forms of movement.
+Very Active and Fairly Active made up a tiny percentage of logged activity which tells us that most participants were raerly using their device to exercise with.

 # 6.0 Act
+In this final step I will be

 ## Contact
 * https://github.com/jwilsh